Undergraduate Catalog

 -

-SOAN 244 Practicum SOAN 290 Sociology/Anthropology Internship SOAN 299 Independent Study SOAN 444 Practicum SOAN 499 Independent Study GEND 445 Gender in the City Internship - SOAN 400 Senior Seminar and Thesis
+SOAN 244 Internship/Practicum SOAN 299 Independent Study SOAN 444 Internship/Practicum SOAN 499 Independent Study

-The practicum/internship program in the Department of Sociology and Anthropology is open to nonmajors and majors.
-Students enrolled in this program select placement from a variety of community organizations and social agencies.
+The internship/practicum opportunities in the Department of Sociology and Anthropology are open to nonmajors and majors.
+Students enrolled in an internship seek placement from a variety of community organizations and social agencies.
 This experience allows students to test their sociological and anthropological understanding by applying it to the world around them.

-While the program is not designed to find employment for students after graduation, many students do find opportunities to continue with the internship or with similar agencies.
+While the internships are not designed to find employment for students after graduation, many students do find opportunities to continue with the internship or with similar agencies.
 For many students, the practicum/internship also becomes a testing ground for their suitability for a particular profession.
-A wide variety of student placements are available.
-Recent placements include city government, prisons, hospitals, community centers, schools, counseling centers, grassroots organizations, and social welfare agencies.
+Recent positions include city government, prisons, hospitals, community centers, schools, counseling centers, grassroots organizations, and social welfare agencies.
 For a full description of the program, consult the department.

 Honors